Creative Arts Challenge Hub: 30-Day Skill Building Quests - Creative Arts quest for Beginner level adventurers

 1

-Choose your discipline: watercolor painting, ink drawing, portrait photography, short-form creative writing, or mixed media collage.
-Pick based on what materials you already have or what you've always wanted to learn.
-Don't overthink it—you can do multiple rounds with different disciplines later.
+Choose one track: watercolor painting, ink drawing, portrait photography, short-form creative writing, or mixed media collage.
+Base your decision on materials you already own or skills you've been wanting to build.
+You can always tackle a different discipline in your next 30-day round.

 2